11Hayden/alx-system_engineering-devops/0x02-shell_redirections/README.md

-18-letteronly - display all lines in file /etc/ssh/sshd_config that start with a letter 19-AZ - to replace all characters A and c from input to Z and e 20-hiago - to remove all letters c and C from input
+18-letteronly - display all lines in file /etc/ssh/sshd_config that start with a letter 19-AZ - to replace all characters A and c from input to Z and e 20-hiago - to remove all letters c and C from input 21-reverse - a script to reverse its input 22-users_and_homes - to display all users and their home directories sorted by user